 - Shimmer Strips (the eyeshadow/bronzer product, though other shades are available) for just over $10.00 per set of five shades.
 These can be used separately or swirled together on the eyes or face.

 - Eye Definer Liquid Eyeliner (under $10.00), which is a felt-tip eye marker that's meant to go on without pulling at the skin.
 It's available in black.

 - Physicians Formula Organic Wear 100% Natural Lash Boosting Mascara (around $10.00), which boosts length and volume not just while you're wearing it, but overall.
 It has ingredients that promote lash health, so your lashes become longer and stronger over time.

 100% Pure is a makeup and skin care brand that is dedicated to providing natural products that are free from toxins and harmful ingredients.
 They do not use artificial colors or fragrances, nor do they use synthetic chemical preservatives in any of their products.
-The brand has been recommended by Healthy-Family.org, who praises the line for its natural, non-irritating formulas.
+The brand was covered on The Derm Review website, which cites the "generally positive" user reviews online.
 This brand was also recommended by ELUX magazine as one of the best natural makeup brands.

 Products that get high ratings and reviews from the brand include: